programminghistorian/jekyll/en/lessons/downloading-multiple-records-using-query-strings.md

-If you are running Windows, chances are your `downloadSearches.py` program will now crash when you run it because you are trying to create a director with a \* in it.
+If you are running Windows, chances are your `downloadSearches.py` program will now crash when you run it because you are trying to create a directory with a \* in it.
 Windows does not like this.
 To get around this problem we can use [regular expressions][] to remove any non-Windows-friendly characters.
 We used regular expressions previously in [Counting Frequencies][].
 To remove non-alpha-numeric characters from